 Pour the broth through a strainer and discard the vegetables.
-You should have 6 - 8 cups of broth.
+You should have 6 to 8 cups of broth.

 Cool the broth and remove the layer of fat on the top.
 This can also be done overnight, making this a good soup to make ahead and finish just before serving.